szufix/mapel/index.rst

 Note that this will install necessary dependecies (e.g. matplotlip, numpy, etc).

 Beside installing the package please download zip file from https://github.com/szufix/mapel_data/blob/master/mapel_data.zip which contains all the data.
-After downloading extract it to wherever you want to use our package.
+After downloading extract it to wherever you want to use the package.

 After extracting the structure should look as follows::